Scharwenzel

 Scharwenzel, formerly also called Schipper-Schrill, is a traditional north German plain-trick card game of the Schafkopf family that is played by two teams with two to four players on each team.
 The game is at least three centuries old and is played today only on the island of Fehmarn in the German state of Schleswig-Holstein.
 It may be a regional variant of German Solo with which it bears some similarities and it may also have been ancestral to Schafkopf.
 It is not related to a different game called Scharwenzel or Scherwenzel that was once played in Bavaria.

 History

-Scharwenzel has been played on Fehmarn since the 18th century and probably came from Denmark.
+Scharwenzel has been played on Fehmarn since the 18th century and may have been introduced from Denmark.
 Apparently a game "of German origin" called Scharrewenselen was also being played in Holland around 1710 and Scharwentzeln was recorded in Germany in 1715.
-In Denmark, Schierwentzel is recorded as a gambling game in 1772 alongside Styrvolt, Cinq & Neuf, Passedix, Hypken, Trekort, Dutmachen or Highest Trump, Bys, Rusk and others.
+In Denmark, Schierwentzel is recorded as a gambling game in 1772 alongside Styrvolt, Cinq & Neuf, Passedix, Hypken, Trekort, Dutmachen or Highest Trump, Bys, Rusk and others, however these early reports may be referring to the popular but unrelated vying game of Scherwenzel.

 The Danish variant, Skærvindsel, and the Faroese variant, Sjevinsel, bear great similarity to the Fehmarn Scharwenzel.
 Sometimes the same terminology is used, e.g. the matadors (Matadoren) are called Matadorer in Skærvindsel and Makadorer in Sjevinsel.
 The game is probably related to Schafkopf.

 As Scherwenzel, the game is recorded as being played at Yuletide in Anglia on the Jutland peninsula to the northwest in the 1840s.
 In 1910, Wossidlo reported it as a Mecklenburg game without, however, giving any details.